lbijeau/gemini-training/docs/exercises/04-superpowers-and-skills/README.md

 ## Further Exploration

-*   Experiment with different prompts, styles, and dimensions using the `gemini generate-asset` (or equivalent) command.
+*   Experiment with different prompts, styles, and dimensions.
+Observe how Gemini translates your natural language requirements into the specific inputs needed by the `asset-generator` skill.
-*   Think about other types of assets you might need (e.g., icons, background images) and try generating them.
+*   Try asking for different types of assets (e.g., "Create a 24x24 pixel 'save' icon" or "Render a simple flowchart of a login process").
+*   Notice that you aren't learning new command flags for every task; you are learning how to describe your needs effectively.

 This exercise demonstrates how superpowers allow Gemini to perform specialized tasks, integrating with various tools and APIs to fulfill complex requests.